 Virus interactions with the host metabolome

 There is increasing evidence that viruses not just highjack the host replication machinery, but also the host metabolic machinery.
-For instance, Adenovirus 5 proteins E4ORF1 and E4ORF6 co-immunoprecipitate with MYC in the nucleus, probably by directly interacting with th cancer protein MYC.
+For instance, Adenovirus 5 proteins E4ORF1 and E4ORF6 co-immunoprecipitate with MYC in the nucleus, probably by directly interacting with the cancer protein MYC.
 While MYC has diverse effects on numerous target genes that it regulates, E4ORF1 induces MYC to activate a subset of glycolytic targets (viruses with a deletion of the E4 protein are defective for inducing glycolysis).
 Thai et al. (52) conclusively demonstrated that adenovirus induced glycolysis generates metabolites for increased nucleotide biosynthesis in infected cells.

 It is not surprising that viruses manipulate host metabolism to generate more nucleotides and other compounds that they need for replication (53).
 However, in most cases it remains unclear whether interactions of virus proteins with host enzymes directly or indirectly reprogram metabolism.